UPPMAX/HPC-python/docs/index.rst

         - Some answers may come after the workshop.

     - Create a new line for new questions.
 Take care if others are editing at the same time.

-.. admonition:: Exercises

-   - You can download the exercises from the course GitHub repo, under the "Exercises" directory: ``https://github.com/UPPMAX/HPC-python/tree/main/Exercises``
-      - On HPC2N, you can copy the exercises in a tarball from ``/proj/nobackup/support-hpc2n/bbrydsoe/examples.tar.gz``
-      - On UPPMAX you can copy the exercises in a tarball from ``/proj/naiss2024-22-415/examples.tar.gz``

-.. admonition:: Project

-    - The course project on UPPMAX (Rackham) is: ``naiss2024-22-415``

-    - If you work on Kebnekaise you may use existing projects you have already.
-The CPU-hrs used in this course is probably negligable.

 The two HPC centers UPPMAX and HPC2N
 ------------------------------------